karan-747/TRACKEXP/README.md

 ## Description

-* TRACKEXP is native app build tracking the personal finance.
+* TRACKEXP is native app build for tracking the personal finance.
 * With this app user can record the daily transactions of different categories and can get the monthly analysis of the transactions based on different categories.
 * TRACKEXP shows the monthly transaction analysis in donut chart.